louisa1109/ADS-Project--Section-3_PickEat/README.md

 When a user join our code platform, he is initially asked for his username and password, and welcomed. *check* Next, the user will be asked what he would like to do during that day, giving five options to choose from.
 The user will have to input the number of the action he wants to perform.
 The actions are:
-1. Look at your meal plam.
+1. Look at your meal plan.
 2. Access your pantry.
 3. Add to shopping list.
 4. Add to favourites.
 5. Exit.

 After they made their choice, the respective action will be carried out.
 The user will be then asked other questions.

+1. If the first option is chosen (Look at your meal plan), the platform will ask about the month and day he wants to see specifically.
+Next, the user will be asked to input the meal he wants to see (choose between breakfast 1, lunch 2 and dinner 3).
+The platform will display the recipes available, how to perform them and the ingredients needed.
+After this, the user will be asked to input Enter to go back to the main menu and start the process all over again.

+2. If the second option is chosen (Access your pantry), the platform will ask the user if he wants to add or delete items from the pantry.
+In either case it will be asked what specific artcicle and the amount of it that he wants to process.
+After adding or removing each article, the platform will ask the user whether or not he wants to continue.
+Lastly, the platfrom will ask the user if he wants to see his pantry, only in the case where he has previously decided to stop adding and removing elements.

+3. If the third option is chosen (Add to shopping list)

 # Extra information